kozodoi/website/_pages/z1_portfolio.md

 ### Links
 - [GitHub repo](https://github.com/kozodoi/fairness) with the source code and documentation
-- [blog post](https://kozodoi.me/r/fairness/packages/2020/05/01/fairness-tutorial.html) with the overview and comprehensive tutorial
+- [blog post](https://kozodoi.me/r/fairness/packages/2020/05/01/fairness-tutorial.html) with the package overview and comprehensive tutorial

 ### Background
 How to measure fairness of a machine learning model?
 To date, a number of algorithmic fairness metrics have been proposed, including demographic parity, equalized odds and others.
 To simplify calculation, visualization and comparison of different fairness metrics, we developed and published `fairness` R package.